domino14/Webolith/misc/channels.md

 - start  -- move, since this will require broadcast to everyone else, and possibly no db persistence?
 - guess -- definitely move
-- gameEnded -- probably can get rid of this, as server will tell client when game ends
+- gameEnded -- ~~probably can get rid of this, as server will tell client when game ends~~ Actually no, not always.
 - giveUp -- will require broadcast, but probably should not be allowed in multiplayer mode. keep in API probably.
 - save -- will probably not be in multiplayer mode.
 Keep in API.
 - giveUpAndSave -- keep in API